 Oh, pandemic birthdays.
 Those are two words we would be very happy to never use again - like “Zoom meeting” or “election season.”
-But such is life in 2020, and sadly the aging process refuses to wait for a more convenient time.
-The good news is that there are still restaurants where you can celebrate a birthday - and do so outside.
-These eight places will work great, whether you want to have several cocktails with a few friends or a low-key birthday involving excellent food.
+But the good news is that there are still restaurants where you can celebrate a birthday - and do so outside.
+These places will work great, whether you want to have several cocktails with a few friends or a low-key birthday involving excellent food.

-Over Under is one of our favorite new spots in Miami.
+Over Under is one of our favorite restaurants in Downtown.
 It’s equal parts bar and restaurant - and whether you come here for a couple of frozen drinks or a cheeseburger or (ideally) both, you’re going to have a good time.
-Their menu is constantly changing but some dependably good things you’ll find here include that cheeseburger, oysters, smoked fish dip, and peel-and-eat shrimp.
+Their menu is constantly changing but some dependably good things you’ll find here include that cheeseburger, oysters, smoked fish dip, and a great fried chicken sandwich.
 This place is closer to a dive bar than a fine-dining restaurant (a good thing, in our opinion), so no one’s going to give you dirty looks for singing Happy Birthday too loudly.
 In fact, depending on how many $5 boilermakers they’ve had, they might join in.

 In case you haven’t heard us singing the praises of Jaguar Sun’s many pandemic pivots, here’s a reminder.
 The Downtown restaurant has moved its operations to a lot in Little River, which they’ve now converted into a sort of outdoor steakhouse they’re calling “Sonny’s Someday Steakhouse.”
 We’re starting to lose count of how many times Jaguar Sun has reinvented themselves during the pandemic, but what’s most impressive is how damn enjoyable and delicious every one of their iterations has been.
 This latest pivot is no different, and works great for celebrating a birthday with a huge 40-day aged ribeye and the best martinis in town.

 If “outside” and “cocktails” are both part of what you’re looking for, then Broken Shaker is always going to be an option.
-The classic Miami Beach spot is open once again, from 5-11pm, with their palm trees, poolside seating, and excellent drinks.
-They were an essential outdoor celebration spot before the pandemic, and that hasn’t changed.
+The classic Miami Beach bar has palm trees, poolside seating, and excellent drinks.
+This place will always be an essential outdoor celebration spot.

 If you’d like to celebrate your birthday with large piles of ridiculously good barbecue and perhaps some cocktails or natural wine, go to Allapattah’s Hometown Barbecue.
-They have outdoor seating and are open every day till 9pm.
+They have a lot of outdoor seating that’s nice and spaced-out.
 It’s a casual warehouse set-up here, but that doesn’t mean the food isn’t worthy of a special occasion.
 Every meal we’ve had at Hometown has left us very full, very happy, and wondering whether or not we should sell our car and put a smoker in our driveway.